 What’s traffic management?

 It’s used on some unlimited broadband packages, but it’s not necessarily a bad thing.

-To get around this, some providers slow certain types of online activity - such as file-sharing - and prioritise others - like catch-up TV or gaming - to ensure you get a decent level of service.
+To get around this, some providers slow down certain types of online activity - such as file-sharing - and prioritise others – such as catch-up TV or gaming - to ensure a decent service for everyone on the network.

-What’s the fair use policy?
+What’s a fair use policy?

 A fair usage policy dictates when traffic management is used.
 The policy sets out how much data you’re allowed to download each month, even if you’re on an unlimited broadband deal, before your provider slows down your connection or takes other measures.

 For the vast majority of people a fair usage policy is nothing to worry about.
 The limits are usually very high, considerably more so than most people would use.

 But if you download a lot of movies or games or watch a lot of TV on streaming services, it’s something to be aware of.

 Can I get unlimited broadband without a landline?

 Can I get unlimited mobile broadband?